-19 Natural Aphrodisiac Foods Proven to Spark Romance | Reader's Digest
+Natural Aphrodisiac Foods Proven to Spark Romance | Reader's Digest

 CoffeeiStock/vesa011

 The caffeine in coffee is a stimulant that ups the heart rate and makes the blood flow.
 One study conducted with female rats and published in the journal Pharmacology, Biochemistry, and Behavior suggested that coffee could put women in the mood for sex.
-These 11 tricks will make your coffee habbit healthier.
+These 11 tricks will make your coffee habit healthier.

 WatermeloniStock/MmeEmil